Attractions near Sydney | Sightseeing, and Things to see in Sydney

 Sydney Opera House

-A multi-venue performing art centre located in the heart of Sydney and should be in your must-see attractions list.
+A multi-venue performing art center located in the heart of Sydney and should be in your must-see attractions list.
 Opened in 1973, today Sydney Opera House is accommodating over 1.2 million people per year.
 These visitors are participating in numerous events.
 The performing venues here include Concert Hall, Joan Sutherland Theatre, Drama Theatre, Playhouse, Studio, Ultzon Room, Recording Studio, and Outdoor Forecourt.
 Sydney Opera house is the best vantage point to watch NYE Sydney fireworks.

 Sydney Tower Eye